rocky-linux/documentation/docs/books/admin_guide/06-users.md

     The name of the group in **/etc/group** and **/etc/gshadow** must correspond one by one, that is, each line in the **/etc/group** file must have a corresponding line in the **/etc/gshadow** file.

-An `!` in the password indicates that it is locked.
+An `!` in the password indicates it is locked.
 Thus, no user can use the password to access the group (since group members do not need it).

 ## User management